 Schools with kindergarten students participate in the census.
-Teachers complete a research tool, the Australian version of the Early Development Instrument, based on observations of the children in their class.
+Kindergarten teachers in all school sectors across NSW will be completing a research tool in term 2, 2021 based on observations of the children in their class.
 The AEDC involves the collection of data across five developmental domains:

 - Physical Health and Wellbeing